 Emotional Fright and Grief in Children

 When parents approach me for help for their child, for a minor emotional fright from hearing bad news or witnessing an accident or trauma, or for grief from the loss of a loved one, or animal, or the unexpected severing of a friendship, or divorce in the family, I often advise Bach Flower Remedies.
 I find Rescue Remedy is very useful when the child is in a state of minor shock, or when the loss is natural, and when the response is healthy, albeit upsetting.
-It's important to remember that grief is a natural and healthy response to loss and the process should not be interfered with too much, unless it is pathological.
+It's important to remember that grief is a natural and healthy response to loss and the process should not be interfered with too much, unless it becomes pathological.

-So when is grief pathological ?
+So when is grief considered pathological ?

-In the Jewish tradition, seven days of mourning are observed following the death of an immediate family member.
+In the Jewish tradition seven days of mourning are observed following the death of an immediate family member.
 The family stay in one house and the community come to pay their respects.
 Following this, a thirty day period is marked with some other rituals, (such as men not shaving or grooming themselves), and then a one year period is marked with a yearly memorial - a visit to the grave, lighting a memorial candle and sharing a family meal.
-This marking of defined times, allows the the mourner a healthy integration back into daily life.
+This marking of time, allows the the mourner a healthy integration back into daily life.
 When a child suffers a loss, you can help them navigate the loss by marking time in a ritualistic way.
 It need not be so lengthy, but some mark of agreed upon time gives them a boundary and a space in which their feelings can be safely expressed.

 Grief remedies such as Ignatia and Nat-mur may be used to treat children stuck in grief.
 These remedies tend to be for the emotionally sensitive types.
 The person needing Ignatia suffers terribly from loss of love, whether it be from a partner, a best friend, a crush or the parent of the opposite sex.
-There is a romantic nature to the patient and the relationship.
+There is a romantic nature to the patient and to the relationship.
 Women who lose their beloved fathers may need this remedy as much as teen daughters who weep silently in their room because their crush is ghosting them on social media.
 They tend to be creative and artistic types, refined but emotionally fragile.
 While those needing Nat-mur are more closed with their emotions, and may only break down with one or two trusted people.
 Their wounds tend to be deeper, and they may also crave salty foods.
 The term pouring salt on an open wound comes to mind with this remedy.

 These are just a few remedy choices for children suffering from grief or loss.
 A qualified homeopath will take a complete case to determine the best fit.